crowded-libs/duks/README.md

     val onSetCounter: (Int) -> Unit
 )

 // 7.
-Create Screen function that maps state to props using mapToProps extension
+Create Screen function that maps state to props using mapToPropsAsState extension
 @Composable
 fun CounterScreen() {
-    // Use mapToProps to extract and memoize only the needed slice of state val props = appState.mapToProps {
+    // Use mapToPropsAsState to extract and memoize only the needed slice of state val props by appState.mapToPropsAsState {
         CounterScreenProps(
             counter = counter,
             onIncrement = { dispatch(CounterAction.Increment) },